 The cartridge filter can be a convenient choice as well if you’re looking for a more affordable option.
 They are comfortable to maintain and clean and comes with readily replaceable parts.
 The sand filter is also a popular choice, but it is the least efficient.

-So, when it comes to choosing an in-ground pool filter system, the D.E is by far the best option which in the long run can solve a lot of water-related issues.
+So, when it comes to choosing an in-ground pool filter system, the D.E is by far the best option, which in the long run can solve a lot of water-related issues.

 Saltwater pool system.

 You can opt for the cartridge filter as well, but their maintenance cost is rather high as the filter cartridges need to be changed frequently.
-The D.E filter can overall provide the most efficient cleaning, but for a saltwater pool, its initial expense is too high.
+The D.E screen can overall provide the most efficient cleaning, but for a saltwater pool, its initial expense is too high.